Edgar-Donk/edgar-donk.github.io/README.md

 jpg as the image type so that it can be downloaded from many digital cameras and is usually half the size of a png or gif of equivalent size.

 The next example can be used as a template for subsequent more complex widgets.
-In my quest for blue sky thinking for a theme I'm using piratz, that certainly is different, but should not be taken too seriously, on the other hand it was fun to dream up the widgets and their necessary images.
-The first example 07pirate_label.py can be used as a template for our subsequent pirate examples, it can be used to build up a standalone python script.
-We need to create our image, this tries to invoke a Caribbean island, the palm tree poses a challenge, particularly if the label grows in height.
-We choose border sizes that give the desired effect, then we test using the theme construct rather than styling an individual widget with configure, layout and map.
+In my quest for blue sky thinking I'm using piratz as a theme, that certainly is different, but should not be taken too seriously, on the other hand it was fun to dream up the widgets and their necessary images then see how to display them.
+The first example 07pirate_label.py can be used as a template for our subsequent pirate examples, it can also be used to build up a standalone python script.
+We need to create our image, this invokes a Caribbean island, the palm tree poses a challenge, particularly if the label grows in height.
+We choose border sizes that give the desired effect, then we test using the theme construct rather than styling as an individual widget with configure, layout and map.
 With this widget both theme_create and theme settings work equally well.
 To increase the height of the widget we can create two lines of text - certainly easier than adding a configure clause.
-Try changing the border size to [20, 6, 4, 4], it looks reasonable if we have sticky "ew" and only one line of code.
+Try changing the border size to [20, 6, 4, 4], it looks reasonable if we have sticky "ew" and only one line of code, however let's keep it suitable for more than one line of text and change back to the original border size
+[19, 9, 7, 7] and sticky "news".
 Having created the image it is relatively easy to make it grey in our image editor and save the image for the disabled state.
 The padding [19,3,3,3] is required to position the text.
-If we look at an enlarged image which shows the grid we can estimate the border sizes, after this is made to work the padding can be sorted out.
-If there is no surrounding area around the image (needed for shading) it simplifies calculations.
+If we look at an enlarged image which shows the pixels we can estimate the border sizes, after this is made to work the padding can be sorted out.
+If there is a surrounding area around the image (needed for shading) include in your calculations.
 The text area has been made transparent, in fact the appearance may look better without a white surround, instead make the surround transparent.
-We are using png images as it will help in subsequent widgets.
+Note we are using png images as later on it will help in subsequent widgets.

 The next widget we may consider is the Separator.
 At first glance it may seem to be a simple widget to alter, but if we try to do so we will find that the separator has an orientation, but its only component consists of Separator.separator with no orientation.
 There is no easy way to make the vertical separator react correctly as there is no vertical component.
-I have left 2 separator images in the images directory which can be tested in an edited copy of 07pirate_label.py - the relevant part of theme_create is:-
+I have created 2 separator images in the images directory which can be tested in an edited copy of 07pirate_label.py, 07pirate_separator.py - the relevant part of theme_create is:-
 ```
     'Separator.separator': {"element create":
           ('image', "separator",
-           {'border':[3], 'sticky': 'nsew'})}
+           {'border':[2], 'sticky': 'nsew'})}
 ```
-The horizontal separator works as expected, but the vertical separator is just too wide.
-As with the scrollbar example use the place manager to display the widget.
+The horizontal separator works as expected, but the vertical separator image is forced to react as the horizontal image.
+As with the scrollbar example use the place manager to display the widget and make the horizontal separator widg.place(x=5, y=5, width=150) then vertical separator has widg1.place(x=75, y=50, height=150, width=5) which gives the best looking widget, but not perfect.

 Let us try the entry widget.
 The thinking here is that we have a fairly simple widget, so an image of an old yellowed document may be appropriate.
 The image has irregular edges, so instead of a smooth expansion I have purposefully chosen border values that create more